Dorinacho/library-management-system/README.md

 This is a mock application for a simple Library Management System developed using Spring Boot.

+## Personal thoughts

+Due to lack of business requirements, I thought the app like this.<br/>
+We can:
+- create:
+  - an author
+  - a book
+- view:
+  - all the authors, but no details about their books
+  - only one author and details about his books
+  - all the books and their authors
+  - only on book and it's author
+- update:
+  - the first name, last name and bio of an author
+  - the title, isbn and description of a book.
+The author can be changed only with an existing one
+- delete:
+  - an author and all of his books
+  - a book

 ## Requirements

 - Java 21